subuk/csrtool/README.md

 # CSRTool

-CSRTool is a Go library for generating private keys and Certificate Signing Requests (CSRs) using ASN.1 directly, without relying on the standard x509 package for CSR generation.
+CSRTool is a Go library for generating Certificate Signing Requests (CSRs) using ASN.1 directly, without relying on the standard x509 package for CSR generation.

 ## Features

-- Generate RSA and ECDSA private keys
 - Generate CSRs using ASN.1 directly
-- Support for multiple key types:
+- Support for RSA and ECDSA private keys
-  - RSA2048
-  - RSA4096
-  - EC256 (P-256)
-  - EC384 (P-384)
+- Challenge password attribute support

 ## Development